jaxsonpd/poisson-solver/doc/report/report.typ

   table.hline(stroke: 1pt),
   [`poisson_iteration_inner_slice`], [93.45%], [2269], [11.45],
   [`apply_von_neuman_boundary_slice`], [6.55%], [2275], [0.80],
-  [Barrier waits cumulative], [0%], [2389], [0],
+  [`wait_to_copy`], [0%], [2389], [0],
   [Setup], [0%], [1], [0],
   table.hline(stroke: 1pt),
 )) <tab:optimised-profile>

 The results found in #ref(<tab:non-optimised-profile>) and #ref(<tab:optimised-profile>, supplement: "") show that in both runs the largest time cost is the iteration over the inner slice of the cube.
-This is expected as it performs the majority of the floating point operations in the software.
+This is expected as it performs the majority of the floating point operations.
 As expected the compiler optimisations have reduced the iteration time by more than half.
-Interestingly the Von Neumann boundary condition execution time was only reduced by 12%.
-This may be due to the significant number of conditional checks required by this function which cannot be optimised out.
+Interestingly, the Von Neumann boundary condition execution time was only reduced by 12%.
+This may be due to the significant number of conditional checks required by this function which cannot be optimised.

-In earlier iterations of the program, the Von Neumann boundary was called at every inner loop of the main Poisson iteration.
-Based on profiling the team was able to identify this as a bottleneck as it is unnecessary to call this for all the inner nodes and moved the updates to its own self-contained iteration that only iterates over the outside nodes.
-Reducing the number of conditional checks needed thus reducing the execution time as there are fewer instructions per iteration.
+In earlier versions of the program, the Von Neumann boundary was called at every inner loop of the main Poisson iteration.
+Based on profiling it was identified that this was as a bottleneck as it is unnecessary to call this for all the inner nodes.
+This was moved to its own self-contained iteration that only iterates over the outside nodes.
+This significantly reduces the number of conditional checks needed thus reducing the execution time as there are fewer instructions per iteration.

 Another example of profiling helping in the optimisation of code is the barrier wait that is used to synchronise the threads.
-Originally the team hypothesised that these waits would greatly increase the execution time as threads take different amounts of time to complete due to CPU allocation and the way the cube nodes are divided amongst them.
-By profiling the code with these barriers implemented it was discovered as can be seen in #ref(<tab:non-optimised-profile>) that the barrier wait does not add any appreciable execution time and in the optimised version of the code seen in #ref(<tab:optimised-profile>) is even expanded out of its function and executed in the code itself with no function call overhead.
-Without profiling this would have been much harder to identify.
+Originally it was hypothesised that these waits would greatly increase the execution time as threads take different amounts of time to complete due to CPU allocation and allocation of different areas of the cube.
+By profiling the code with these barriers implemented it was discovered that the barrier wait does not add appreciable execution time.
+This is shown in #ref(<tab:non-optimised-profile>).

 #pagebreak()
 = Compiler Optimisation

-Modern compilers, particularly for the C Programming Language, are extremely well optimised for general use.
-This makes it near-impossible for a programmer to "beat" the performance of compiler-generate assembly code.
-Compiler optimisation modifies the standard operation of a compiler to produce assembly code that is optimised for some specific purpose, usually execution time or program size.
+Modern compilers, particularly for the C Programming Language, are extremely well optimised.
+This makes it near-impossible for a programmer to "beat" the performance of compiler-generates assembly code.
+Compiler optimisation modifies the standard operation of a compiler to produce assembly code optimised for some specific purpose, usually execution time or program size.
 These optimisations result in tradeoffs.
-For example, a program optimised for execution speed may be significantly larger than an unoptimised program.
+For example, a program optimised for execution speed may be larger than an unoptimised program.
 Because of this, compiler optimisation are disabled by default, and are enabled using compiler flags.
+The compiler flags are designed to enable a range of specific optimisations, and are organised to focus on different optimisation strategies.
+The flags, their strategies, and the resulting compiled size for the Poisson  implementation are sumarrised in @tab:compiler-optimisations.

 // The GNU Compiler Collection (GCC) has a number of different compiler optimisation flags:
 // - *-O0*: is the default, with no additional optimisation applied.